 - flammable solids

-- toxic substances, radioactive materials, and corrosive substances, as well as pathogenic biological agents
+- toxic substances, radioactive materials, corrosive substances, as well as pathogenic biological agents

-- other substances, products, objects, including home-made, the use of which may lead to smoke or ignition
+- other substances, products and items, the use of which may cause smoke or ignition